liuxufeng1999-max/Ghana_Mn/README.md

 ### `4A.Manganese_Evaluation.do`

-This script runs the main quantitative analysis examining the relationship between household water manganese (Mn) exposure and child development (GSED z-scores).
+This script runs the main quantitative analysis examining the relationship between household water manganese (Mn) exposure and child development (standardized performance z-scores).
 All regressions use clustered standard errors at the caregiver level and include district fixed effects.

 **What the script does:**